How Do You Solve a Problem Like Maria? (Canadian TV series): Live shows

-The live shows saw the finalists eliminated one by one following both individual and group performances.
-Once eliminated, the leaving contestant ended the program by leading a performance of "So Long, Farewell" from The Sound of Music with the remaining contestants.
+The live shows saw the finalists eliminated one by one (or two) following both individual and group performances.
+Once eliminated, the leaving contestant(s) ended the program by leading a performance of "So Long, Farewell" from The Sound of Music with the remaining contestants.

 Week 1 (June 22, 2008)

 Following the first week of the competition, Alison was the first Maria to be eliminated from the competition.
 The show performances were: